dchacke/hiccdown/Readme.md

 In Rails, it solves a major problem nobody talks about.

 The name is a variation on the popular Clojure package [Hiccup](https://github.com/weavejester/hiccup).
-Hiccdown introduces the same basic functionality in Ruby.
+Hiccdown introduces the same basic functionality in Ruby (with some extensions, see below).

 ## The problem